ISUgenomics/Basic_UNIX/exercise_1.md

 ## Compressing files

 There are several options for archiving and compressing groups of files or directories.
 Compressed files are not only easier to handle (copy/move) but also occupy less size on the disk (less than 1/3 of the original size).
-In Linux systems you can use zip, tar or gz for archiving and compressing files/directories.
+In Linux systems you can use `zip`, `tar` or `gz` for archiving and compressing files/directories.

 ### ZIP compression/extraction